Learn how to organize your junk drawer effectively without spending extra money by recycling. Create designated spaces to make it functional.

 Then the fun part – fill them up!

 Since I had already purged everything from the drawer, I looked at what was left and grouped like items together.
-Transparent tape and double-sided tape went in one box, all the suction cups were in another box, as were all the light timers, twistie ties, felt chair feet pads, etc.
+Transparent tape went in one box.
+Double-sided tape went in the same box.
+All the suction cups were in another box.
+The light timers, twistie ties, and felt chair feet pads, were grouped together as well.

 Group them how it makes sense to you so you can find things easily.